Huge plastics plant faces calls for environmental justice, stiff economic headwinds

 The company says its archaeologists used historical maps to identify two potentially unmarked burial locations.
 At one, four sets of human remains were found.
 At the other, two rounds of investigation detected nothing.
 “Despite assertions made by outside groups about ancestral ties to the site, no archaeologist has been able to confirm the identity, ethnicity or race of the remains discovered on [Formosa] property,” Parks said in her email.

 The Center for Constitutional Rights contends there could be as many as five additional cemeteries based on public records requests it filed and the findings of an independent archaeologist.
 The center asked the St. James Parish Council to rescind its land-use grant to Formosa for failing to disclose the cemeteries while its application was pending.
-The company, said senior staff attorney Pam Spees, “has no regard for how people are buried there.”
+The company, said senior staff attorney Pam Spees, “showed no regard for the significance of the cemeteries and what their discovery would mean to the surrounding community.”

 Formosa has taken out large newspaper ads to respond.
 “Our opponents seek fear and confusion,” one said.
 “Opponents relentlessly try to misrepresent facts and blame the company for just about anything.”